 Platform: Wii, iOS

 Developer: Frontier Developments

 With its gentle pace, inviting landscapes and soothing soundtrack, LostWinds is everything Aliens Infestation is not.
 An early standout on the WiiWare service, the game puts players in control of Toku, a young boy with the ability to manipulate the wind.
-Both LostWinds and its equally wondrous sequel have recently migrated onto iOS, and the combination of intuitive touch screen controls and Apple’s gorgeous displays makes both titles shine beyond their already-excellent (but sadly not Wii U-compatible) Wii versions.
+Both LostWinds and its equally wondrous sequel have recently migrated onto iOS, and the combination of intuitive touch screen controls and Apple’s gorgeous displays makes both titles shine beyond their already-excellent (and now Wii U-compatible!)
+Wii versions.
 The game’s low difficulty level might offend some players looking for the challenge of a more traditional Metroidvania experience, but you’d be hard-pressed to find a more relaxing rainy-day platformer, no matter how skilled you are.

 Year of first release: TBD